 This is medical care for your L&I claim which covers job related conditions, while your claim is open.
 This is not health insurance.
-Medical treatment usually ends when the claim finally closes.
+Medical treatment usually ends when the claim closes.

 You do not have to see a company doctor or work clinic.
 Your employer may offer to take you to an occupational medicine clinic after your injury.
 You do not have to agree to see this doctor for your injury.
 You can advise your employer that you appreciate their concern but you will see your own doctor, and that you will have your own doctor file the L&I workers compensation claim for you.
-You do have to follow your companies after accident drug testing at a facility they choose.
+You do have to follow your companies after accident drug testing policy at a facility they choose.

 You may choose your own physician from L&I’s list of approved medical examiners and have the medical bills related to your job injury or disease sent directly to L&I for payment.
 There are special and complex rules for out of state treatment and non typical medical providers.

 You can pick another doctor from the list of approved examiners, if your doctor isn’t getting the job done.
 There are some exceptions; here is the rule WAC 296-20-065.
 Having a good and supportive doctor is very important.

 Your doctor can refer you to specialists.
 Some specialists must be pre authorized by L&I or the Self Insurer.